RFA War Krishna

 22 June 1943 sailed Tripoli in convoy KMS16 to Alexandria arriving 27 June 1943

-30 September 1943 sailed Alexandria in convoy GUS17 to Malta arriving on 3 October 1943
+30 September 1943 sailed Alexandria in escorted convoy GUS17 to Malta arriving on 3 October 1943

 25 December 1943 Chief Engineer Officer Harry Marshall RFA discharged dead.
 He is buried in Alexandria (Hadra) War Memorial Cememery, Egypt in Plot 4, Row J Grave 9